Y-T-O-1/holbertonschool-printf/README.md

 ## Description
-This Project was a mini-recreation of printf.
+This Project was a mini-recreation of printf, it can handle Characters, Strings, decimals, integers and more.
+It is not meant to be used as a full replacement to the printf function.